 In 2003, Chris Idzikowski, PhD, sleep specialist and former research director of the Edinburgh Sleep Centre, administered a self-reported survey to 1,004 British participants in order to draw parallels between their sleeping positions and personalities.
-He had survey-takers note the way they slept—on their side, on their back, etc.—and then choose from a list of adjectives they believed to be most representative of their personalities.
+He had survey-takers note the way they slept—like, for instance, whether they slept on their side or on their back—and then choose from a list of adjectives they believed to be most representative of their personalities.
 Perhaps surprisingly, the results of a factor analysis did suggest legit associations between some of the sleeping positions and personality traits of participants in this sample.
 (Sleep in the fetal position?
-You’ve got a tough exterior but a gentle soul, the BBC reported back when Dr. Idzikowski released his results.)
+You’ve got a tough exterior but a gentle soul, BBC News reported back when Dr. Idzikowski released his results.)

-And this brings me to the third rule of the internet: You can’t believe everything you read.
+But as it turned out, you can’t believe everything you read.
 When Dr. Idzikowski’s survey was repeated with a group of residents from Southeast Asia, the sleep archetypes he originally detailed didn’t hold up.
-Given that replication is key to rigorous science and generalizability, it’s safe to say his results aren’t tsubstantive enough to merit credible armchair psychoanalysis on the basis of sleep position preferences.
+Given that replication is key to rigorous science and the identification of patterns, it’s safe to say his results aren’t substantive enough to merit credible armchair psychoanalysis on the basis of sleep position preferences.

 Okay, okay, you still want to know what it means that you're a yearner, a soldier, or a log.
 Dr. Idzikowski's findings are below—but use them as they were always intended: as entertainment.

 What 6 common sleep positions may reveal about your personality